ColtThomas/coltthomas.github.io/projects/personal/dsp/LED_Strip/README.md

 - A python script was created to generate FIR coefficients, and successfully filters simple sinusoidal signals.
 - Nexys 2 board connected to the ADC.
 No samples were received; Microphones for audio input may be inoperable, or the output voltage from the FPGA insufficient.
 The clock may also be too fast @50MHz
 - Found out how to program the ICEstick with a basic led hello world; will try to interface with ADC
+- Clock divider created in Verilog

 **In Progress:**
 - Verilog sample receiver module - Runs fine with virtual simulation; will verify implementation on FPGA

 **TODO:**
-- Clock correction (Max input freq: 3.6 MHz for 5 Vref, 1.35 MHz for 2.7 Vref,2.3MHz for 3.3Vref)
+- ~~Clock correction (Max input freq: 3.6 MHz for 5 Vref, 1.35 MHz for 2.7 Vref,2.3MHz for 3.3Vref)~~
-- Create ICEstick ADC connection verification module; LED indicative for positive serial connection
+- ~~Create ICEstick ADC connection verification module; LED indicative for positive serial connection~~
+- SPI drivers
+- Fix ICEstick FPGA: unable to program board for some reason... try Lattice Diamond software
+- Investigate usage of Teensy 3.2 microcontroller
 - Test PMOD Vdd/Ground pins to see if they are automatically enabled
 - Create buffer to store samples
 - Create a high level controller to initiate DSP operations and manage incoming samples